Scholars in Residence 2024-25

 In addition to his scholarship, he maintains a performance practice which deploys choreographies of masculinity to address questions of repetition, normativity, and identity-formation.
 He has exhibited and performed in Los Angeles, Philadelphia, New York, and Berlin.
 He holds a Bachelor's from Florida State University and a Master's from Columbia University of New York.

-Postdoctoral Teaching Fellows
+Postdoctoral Teaching Fellows and Lecturers

-Social Science Postdoctoral Teaching Fellow in Gender and Sexuality Studies and Comparative Human Development
+Lecturer in Gender and Sexuality Studies